Hecke triangle Groups and Dessin d'enfant: -Boid Tree Diagrams

 Conversely let $G$ be a bipartite $q$-boid graph.
 If its cycle-rank (= the first Betti number) is $r$ we can choose $r$ vertices of valence $2$ in $V_0$ so that cutting $G$ along these vertices we obtain a tree $T$.
 Corresponding to these $r$ cuts we have $2r$ terminal vertices in $T$.
 These $2r$ vertices and the terminal vertices of valence 1 in $V_0$ constitute the red vertices, and the terminal vertices in $V_1$ constitute the blue vertices.
 Set up the involution $\sigma$ as fixing the terminal vertices of valence 1 in $V_0$ and interchanging the two vertices obtained by each one of the $r$ cuts.
 We agree not to count the remaining vertices of valence 2 in $V_0$ as vertices.
 Finally the cyclic order on the edges incident at the vertices of valence $q$ in $T$ is the same as that in $G$.
 This turns $T$ into a tree diagram.
 Notice that $T$ depends on the choices of the $r$ cuts.

 It is clear that we have a well-defined finite-to one map from the isomorphism classes of tree diagrams onto those of bipartite cuboid graphs.

+\begin{thm} There is a finite-to-one map from special polygons onto the isomorphism classes of tree diagrams. \end{thm}

-{\bf The correspondence between the special polygons and the tree diagrams:} Let $P$ be a special polygon and $T$ the union of all the $f$-edges in $P$.
+Let $P$ be a special polygon and $T$ the union of all the $f$-edges in $P$.
 We agree not to count the even vertices in int $P$ as vertices.
 The even vertices resp. odd vertices in $\partial P$ constitute the red resp. blue vertices.
 The involution on the red vertices is given by the side-pairing datum in $P$.
 Finally the cyclic order on the edges incident to the vertices of valence $q$ is induced by the orientation of $P$.
 This turns $T$ into a tree diagram.

 Conversely let $T$ be a tree diagram.
 On all edges joining two internal vertices or an internal vertex with a blue vertex introduce a new vertex of valence $2$.
 Equip $T$ with a metric in a standard way so that each edge has the same length equal to the length of an $f$-edge (which is equal to In $q$). $T$ must have at least one red vertex or at least one blue vertex.
 Suppose it has a red vertex $v$.
 Isometrically develop the unique edge containing $v$ onto the $f$-edge joining $i$ to $p$.
 Then $T$ itself develops isometrically and uniquely along the $f$-edges in $\T$ so that the cyclic orders on the edges incident at the vertices of valence $q$ in $T$ match with the ones induced by the orientation of $H$.
 At the image of a red vertex $v$ in this development assign the even line passing through that even vertex.
 These even edges are paired if the vertex $v$ is fixed by the involution $\sigma$.
 Otherwise this complete geodesic will be considered as a free side.
 It will be paired with the other free side constructed at $\sigma (v)$.
 Similarly at the image of a blue vertex incident to the (unique) edge say $e$ assign those two $q$-edges which make an angle $\frac{\pi}{q}$ with the image of $e$.
 These odd edges are paired.
 It is easy to see that these even sides, odd sides, and free sides together with their pairing defines a special polygon.